integrity/integrity/README.markdown

 Thanks
 ======

-Thanks to the fellowing people for theire feedbacks, ideas and patches :
+Thanks to the fellowing people for their feedbacks, ideas and patches :

 * [James Adam][james]
 * [Elliott Cable][ec]